 Faroe Islands: 1,399km2 (540 square miles)

-Heights: Highest peak is Slættaratindur 880m (2,887ft), which also is the highest mountain in the Faroes.
+Heights: The highest peak is Slættaratindur 880m (2,887ft), which also is the highest mountain in the Faroes.

 Climate: Average 3º-11ºC, winter-summer